Basic Tidyverse Concepts

 Back to CPS85

-Access the CPS85 data:
+Access the CPS85 data in the mosaicData package:

-Mean wage for Each Sex
+Mean Wage for Each Sex

 More Than One Summary